Brooks Adrenaline ASR 12 GTX Review Facts

 and chafing.
 An average lacing plan allows for a tight, yet agreeable fit which is needed in trail running.
 A sewn gusset along the tongue helps keep sand from entering the shoe while a small raised section on the heel keeps sand and small rocks from striking the back of the runner’s legs.
 Many runners were amazed by the comfort of this shoe.

 The GORE-TEX® net inhibits the color selection of the Brooks Adrenaline ASR 12 GTX.
 The men’s kind comes in black with blue options.
 Ladies can look forward to black with red accents.
 Black is a good trail shoe color and hides dirt well.
 Some wearers said the shoe runs small and had to size up.
 Overall, the Brooks Adrenaline ASR 12 GTX is an attractive and rugged looking shoe and could easily pass for a daily walker

 or casual shoe.

-The Adrenaline ASR 12 GTX is solely made for extreme rugged terrain and the HPR Plus outsole abrasion-resistant meaning this shoe can stand up to a lot of misuse.
+The Adrenaline ASR 12 GTX is solely made for extremely rugged terrain and the HPR Plus outsole abrasion-resistant meaning this shoe can stand up to a lot of misuses.
 Extended use on hard surfaces will wear down the outsole lugs prematurely, but that will not affect the durability of the shoe too much.
 Many runners compared this shoe to the Brooks Cascadia

 which is a favorite trail runner, although not as flexible or cushioned.